Best Waterproof Trail Running Shoes Reviews

 New Balance isn’t exactly known for their trail running line, and the 481V3s could be disappointing for runners tackling tough terrain.
 But if you only hit the trail occasionally, these are still a great option.

-- Cushioned Support: The Cush+ midsole delivers ultra-soft cushioning and all-day comfort without sacrificing support to provide both a comfortable underfoot feel and stability
+- Cush+ midsole cushioning delivers ultra-soft, all-day comfort without sacrificing support

 Minimalist trail runners are going to love the Cloudventure as it ditches all the stability and protection features seen on some of the more technical models in favor of being a lightweight, go-fast shoe.